 For all the options, the cost of issuance is set at approximately 2-3% of the par amount of the bonds.

-With over 30 years of providing medical products and equipment service to the healthcare industry, Claflin Medical Equipment is the only full-service, direct-to-site distributor.
+With over 30 years of providing medical products and equipment service to the healthcare industry, CME Corp is the only full-service, direct-to-site distributor.
 If you’re planning a renovation or new facility build, contact us.
 Our mission is to work with you and for you, offering project planning assistance and procurement cost-effective solutions.